alexlundry/PPOL563/Week 12 - Machine Learning Text Social Network/Machine-Learning-Text-Social-Networks-Demo.md

 Now we are ready to create our first word cloud.
 Here we do just a single cloud.
-First, we have to load the `tidytext` library which allows us to extract easily extract words from the open ended text using `unnest_tokens`, and then we also load the `wordcloud` library for obvious reasons.
+First, we have to load the `tidytext` library which allows us to easily extract words from the open ended text using `unnest_tokens`, and then we also load the `wordcloud` library for obvious reasons.